All Episodes

 Well, turns out that I have an ally now.

-Another big time media figure has joined in.
+Another big-time media figure has joined in.

 And I'm debating whether or not to play the soundbite and tell you who.

-Well, I'll stop there.
+But, you know, well, I'll stop there.

-To go further would be too inside baseball, and it would not be interesting to you, but suffice it to say, I'll ponder whether or not to share this.
+To go further would be too inside baseball, and it would not be interesting to you.

-Some of you may already know, uh, depending on how widely diverse your viewing habits are on television.
+Some of you may already know, depending on how widely diverse your viewing habits are on television.

-Other than that, uh let me stick, by the way, welcome back.
+Other than that, let me stick, by the way, welcome back, 800-282-2882, if you want to be on the program.

 This is on Bloomberg.